seankim658/NHL-xG-Modeling/README.md

 #### Calculated Database Fields

 These supplementary data fields can be calculated using the `features_calc.sql` file.
+The relevant data records can be isolated into separate tables using the `create_supplementary_tables.sql` file.

 52. `event_distance` - Distance in feet from the net that the event occurred
 53. `event_angle` - Angle in relation to the net that the event occurred